daddinuz/nongravitar/README.md

 - GameOver
 - YouWon

-Each scene is autonomous and indipendent from the others, so I managed to split the complexity of each scene into smaller pieces that are easier to maintain and expand.
+Each scene is autonomous and independent from the others, so I managed to split the complexity of each scene into smaller pieces that are easier to maintain and expand.

 #### Memory management

 Regarding memory management, I decided to take the simplest approach possible: allocate all the heavy and long-lived resources like textures, fonts or soundtracks at the program startup and deallocate all of them on exit.

-In this way I got "whole-program lifetime" of the assets thus avoiding loading phases during the game and a throwaway usage of the assets which is a waste of time and memory, so by the point of view of the game, assets can be seen as a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern) ensuring proper initialization and deallocation.
+In this way I got "whole-program lifetime" of the assets thus avoiding loading phases during the game and a throwaway usage of the assets which is a waste of time and memory, so by the point of view of the game, assets can be seen as a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern) ensuring proper initialization and de-allocation.

 #### About the game logic